A tribute to Arsenal’s amazing double-winning team of 2001-02

-When it comes to ranking Arsène Wenger’s best ever Arsenal teams, few would argue that the Invincibles are unrivalled.
+When it comes to ranking Arsene Wenger’s best-ever Arsenal teams, the Invincibles of 2003-04 are in a league of their own.

-That, of course, came after Wiltord’s goal at Manchester United to secure the title.
-It can’t quite compare to doing it at White Hart Lane…but it’s not a bad second best.
+That, of course, came after Wiltord’s goal at Old Trafford to secure the title.
+It can’t quite compare to doing it at White Hart Lane, but it’s not a bad second best.

-Four days prior to that, Arsenal had won the FA Cup with a 2-0 victory over Chelsea at Wembley, providing supporters with ammunition to mercilessly and fully justifiably rib Tim Lovejoy forever more: “It’s alright, it’s only Ray Parlour”.
+Four days prior to that, Arsenal had won the FA Cup with a 2-0 victory over Chelsea at Wembley, providing supporters with ammunition to mercilessly and justifiably rib Tim Lovejoy forever more: “It’s alright, it’s only Ray Parlour.”

 You see, for so many reasons, the 2001-02 season was brilliant.